 A: No!
 The election team must be a trained two- or three-member election team from another unit within your council.
 Your unit’s troop representative may assist with the election, but cannot take the lead in conducting the election.

 Q: How does a unit request an election?

-A: Complete 1) the Unit Election Request Form, and 2) the two-page Nominees for OA Election Form, and submit the properly completed forms to your chapter adviser who will schedule your election.
+A: Complete 1) the Unit Election Request Form, and 2) the Nominees for OA Election Spreadsheet, and submit the properly completed forms to your chapter adviser who will schedule your election.